Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     When prompted, sign in with the Service Administrator account of your Azure subscription (if the sign-in fails, rerun the script).
 Wait for the configuration of the Cloud Witness quorum completes

-4. From the Remote Desktop session to adPDC, start Active Directory Administrative Center.
+4. From the Remote Desktop session to adPDC, start Active Directory Administrative Center

-5. In the Active Directory Administrative Center, navigate to the Computers container of the contoso.com domain, and display its properties.
+5. In the Active Directory Administrative Center, navigate to the Computers container of the contoso.com domain, and display its properties

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image116.png)

-6. In the **Computers** window, navigate to the **Extensions** section, and on the **Security** tab, select **Advanced**.
+6. In the **Computers** window, navigate to the **Extensions** section, and on the **Security** tab, select **Advanced**

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image117.png)

-7. In the **Advanced Security Settings for Computers** window, select **Add**.
+7. In the **Advanced Security Settings for Computers** window, select **Add**

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image118.png)